This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-In those who don’t have PTSD, an upsetting or dangerous event can cause serious symptoms.
-But the symptoms usually go away after a few weeks (this is called acute stress disorder, or ASD).
-On the contrary, long after the dangerous or upsetting event is over, people experiencing post-traumatic stress will still feel very anxious, unable to express themselves, and in general “not themselves.”
-PTSD symptoms usually begin shortly after the event takes place.
-Typically symptoms start within three months and last for up to a year.
-However, sometimes abnormal symptoms might not appear for up to several years after the event has ended.
-This delay can sometimes make seeking help and getting a proper diagnosis a complicated issue.
+In those who don’t have PTSD, an upsetting or dangerous event can cause serious symptoms, but the symptoms usually go away after a few weeks.
+(This is called acute stress disorder.)
+On the contrary, long after the dangerous or upsetting event is over, people with post-traumatic stress still feel very anxious, unable to express themselves and in general “not themselves.”

 In order to be diagnosed with PTSD, a patient’s symptoms must: